jordantalo/jordantalo/README.md

-# Hi there, I'm [Ton Prénom/Nom] 👋
+# Hi there, I'm Jordan TALOBRE 👋

-### 🚀 Engineer & software Developer | deep Diving into C & Systems Programming at 42
+### 🚀 Engineer & software developer | deep diving into C & systems programming at 42

 Graduated from **Centrale Marseille** (a French top-tier Engineering School), I have a strong background in mathematics, fluid mechanics, and system modeling.
 Driven by a passion for understanding computers from the ground up, I am currently fast-tracking my skills in low-level development through the rigorous **42 curriculum**.